 14. Debtor Scrubs:

 Are the Scrubs are performed on all accounts submitted: Litigious Debtor, Bankruptcy and USPS Change of Address.
+Not all agencies offer the Litigious Debtor scrub, and it is extremely important one to protect you from potential lawsuits.

 15. Bilingual Collectors:

 Can they do debt collection in both English and Spanish.
+A person who does not understand English that well, you will need Spanish speaking debt collectors for him.

 16. Legal Collections Service:

 Accounts which complete the Collection Calls service ,can they be further transferred for Legal Collections.
+Ask if the collection agency has a national network of lawyers or not.

 Things that do NOT matter much: